 Simple application management

-Amazon AppStream 2.0 allows you to quickly and easily install, test, and update your applications using the image builder.
+Amazon AppStream 2.0 enables you to quickly and easily install, test, and update your applications using the image builder.
 Any application that runs on Microsoft Windows Server 2012 R2, Windows Server 2016 or Windows Server 2019 is supported, and you don’t need to make any modifications.
-When your testing is complete, you can set application launch configurations, default user settings, and publish your image for users to access.
+When your testing is complete, you can set application launch configurations, configure default user settings, and publish your image for users to access.
 Using managed AppStream 2.0 image updates, you can keep your images up to date with the latest Windows operating system updates, driver updates, and AppStream 2.0 agent software

 Multiple virtual machine types